New0/direct-stripe/readme.txt

 Customize emails sent after a successful or error action on the button.
 Set up redirections pages after payments or errors.

+First release => functionnal button for payment/donation and subscriptions.
+Logs users and transactions in WordPress admin.
+Set custom styles and automaed emails.

 == Installation ==